One of the most frequent things I get asked is this:

 3) Learning made fun

 Finally, what sets Swords & Stationery apart from every single learning institution in the world is its use of games as therapy and academic learning.
-While games allow me to target students’ socio-emotional needs, they’re also a platform to teach.
+Through games, students can learn in deep, meaningful ways.

 For example, I can use games to help students appreciate other fictional genres.
 I can also use fictitious scenarios to teach social skills (”You meet your contact at a bar, but you get the feeling of being watched”).